-There are no limits on the number of pre-applications for which an investigator may be named as a Project Team PI for this Transformative Breast Cancer Consortium Award.
+There are no limits on the number of pre-applications for which an investigator may be named as a Project Team PI for this funding opportunity.

-An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.
+An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by or affiliated with an eligible organization.